keighty/keighty.github.io/source/_posts/2013-08-06-show-off-with-github.md

 tags: []
 ---

-I was experimenting with some documentation styles today and discovered two bits of gold: gh-pages and docco:
+I was experimenting with some documentation styles today and discovered two bits of gold: gh-pages and docco<!--more-->:

 Creating a site for your project using GitHub is a 3 step process:
 1. create a new orphan branch called gh-pages